In this Article

 During a normal, healthy pregnancy, it is perfectly safe to climb stairs.
 Some of the benefits of climbing stairs during pregnancy are:

-Physical activities such as jogging, walking or climbing stairs during pregnancy can reduce the occurrence of backaches and constipation.
-It also helps in reducing swelling and bloating.
+- Reduces Backaches and Constipation: Physical activities such as jogging, walking or climbing stairs during pregnancy can reduce the occurrence of backaches and constipation.
+They also help in reducing swelling and bloating.
 Climbing stairs can also improve the ability to cope with labour.

 When to Avoid Climbing Stairs During Early Pregnancy